 WhatsApp Business API: App vs API — A Costly Mistake

-About 80% of businesses we talk to are using the wrong WhatsApp product for their needs.
-Some are struggling with the free WhatsApp Business App when they clearly need the API.
-Others are paying $100+/month for API access when the free app would be perfectly fine.
-Both mistakes cost time and money.
+Roughly 80% of the businesses we talk to are on the wrong version of WhatsApp for what they actually do.
+Some are wrestling with the free app when they’ve clearly outgrown it.
+Others are paying $100+/month for the API when the free app would do everything they need.
+Either way, it’s costing them time and money they don’t need to spend.

 TL;DR

-• WhatsApp Business App: Free, single device, manual messaging — fine for under 20 messages/day
+• WhatsApp Business App: Free, works on one phone, you type every reply yourself — fine under 20 messages/day

 • Rule of thumb: Under 20 messages/day = App.
 Over 20 = API.